 The Chapel support groups provide support and fellowship for adoptive, foster, and safe family parents by using books and articles as a means to help guide, educate, and open up discussion.
 These support groups are open to the community at large; attendance at The Chapel is not required.

 Journeys from the Heart

 This group is for those who are waiting for a domestic adoption or have adopted domestically.
-Past discussions have been on articles from the “Adoptive Families” magazine, book discussions on “Keys to Parenting an Adopted Child” by Kathy Lancaster, and “After the Dream Comes True” by Michelle Gardner.
-For 2013, we will be reading: “The Five Love Languages of Children” by Gary Chapman and Ross Campbell .
-Our group meets the third Thursday of the month at the Grayslake campus from 7 to 9 p.m.
+Past discussions have been on articles from the “Adoptive Families” magazine, book discussions on “Keys to Parenting an Adopted Child” by Kathy Lancaster, “After the Dream Comes True” by Michelle Gardner, and “The Five Love Languages of Children” by Gary Chapman and Ross Campbell .
+Our group meets the third Thursday of the month at the Grayslake campus from 7 to 8:30 p.m.

 This group is for those who have adopted a child from another country, have adopted through the foster care system, or have adopted an older or special needs child.
 Past book discussions include Parenting the Hurt Child,” by Gregory Keck and Regina Kupecky and “Raising an Emotionally Intelligent Child”.
-For 2013, we will be discussing “The Jonathon Letters” by Michael Trout and Lori Thomas.
-This group meets the first Wednesday of the month at the Libertyville campus from 7 to 9 p.m.
+For 2014, we will be meeting to discuss current issues in our lives and support each other through conversation and prayer.
+Some meetings will incorporate a play time for our kids.
+This group meets the second Saturday of the month at the Libertyville campus from 8:30 – 10:30 AM.

 Strong Hands, Big Hearts